Over the past few years, cybersecurity has become a major concern for medical device manufacturers (MDMs), for a number of reasons.

 The standard is especially pertinent to medical devices since they are rapidly becoming more connected and increasingly subject to cyber threats.

 Manufacturers and practitioners of medical devices seek to minimize risk to patients.
 The level of risk escalates when vital operational data is corrupted (patient safety) or personal health information is stolen (patient privacy).
-ISO 27001 describes the necessary approach to management of information security.
+ISO 27001 describes the necessary approach to the management of information security.

 Most organizations already implement certain information security controls, but these were probably developed over time by different groups as specific solutions for specific needs.
 They are often disorganized and incomplete.
 ISO 27001 approaches the issue of information management comprehensively by: